 The online learning medium is ideal to train your sales folk on products.
 Reps can access online courses anytime, anywhere, without disturbing their busy work schedules.
 Furthermore, e-learning courses are cheaper and provide the best ROI on training.
 A study by IBM showed firms that use technology-enabled learning tools and strategies have the potential to boost productivity by up to 50%.
 For every dollar a company spends on e-learning, it’s estimated it can receive thirty dollars worth of productivity.
 Another advantage of e-learning is that courses can be developed rapidly, and this goes a long way in bridging the time gap between product launches and product training for the salesforce.
 Today, thanks to rapid e-learning development software such as Articulate Storyline and Adobe Captivate, an online course of one hour can be developed in less than 20 days.

 But, how can you develop an online course to impart effective product training to your salespeople?
 To find out, I talked to Arindam Nag, an e-learning veteran at CommLab India.
-CommLab India has been in the business of providing technology-enabled learning solutions for the last 16 years.
+CommLab India has been in the business of providing technology-enabled learning solutions since 2000.
 Here are the excerpts of the interview.

 Imparting knowledge of the market and needs of potential customers